sd4-github/adventureworks-api/README.md

 # AdventureWorks API

-A high-performance, industry-grade Django REST Framework (DRF) API built on top of the AdventureWorks PostgreSQL database.
+A Django REST Framework (DRF) API built on top of the AdventureWorks PostgreSQL database.
 Includes Redis caching, JWT authentication, and is deployed on Heroku.

 ---